 2. Greater security in foreign banking systems – banks that have stronger banking policies, less risk-taking, less debt, more liquid, more capital reserve, and greater solvency are more equipped to protect your money

-3. Confidentiality and asset protection – having a second set of laws that exist between you and your assets outside of the primary country where you live helps to shields you in case of legal trouble, court cases and creditor problems.
+3. Confidentiality and asset protection – having a second set of laws that exist between you and your assets outside of the primary country where you live helps to shield you in case of legal trouble, court cases and creditor problems.

-5. Access to investment opportunities – there are many investment funds that are not available to US-based accounts and with an offhsore structure and account gives you access to a wider range of investment possibilities
+5. Access to investment opportunities – there are many investment funds that are not available to US-based accounts and with an offshore structure and account gives you access to a wider range of investment possibilities

 6. Currency diversification – having assets in different currencies in different banks helps to diversify your assets just in case one economy or currency starts to crash